Learn to code in just one year

 - We help you find a job.
 Our team helps with your CV, LinkedIn profile, interview skills, and arranges interviews with employers looking for new talent.
 Your success is our success, so we do everything we can to make sure you’re supported as you begin your tech career.

 - Collaboration, not competition.
-Our culture is about supporting each other to learn and succeed, not who builds the coolest thing the fastest.
+Our culture is about supporting each other to learn and succeed, not winning at all costs.
 Software development is a team sport.

-- Industry access. codeX is based at Workshop 17 at the V & A Waterfront, one of Cape Town’s top tech hubs.
-That means you get access to much of what’s going on in the tech industry, to build networks and learn through events, meetups, and hackathons.
+- Industry access. codeX is based in Harrington Street at the heart of Cape Town’s trendy East City Precinct.
+Our collaboration with industry speakers, mentors and user groups means you can build networks and learn through events, meetups, and hackathons.

 - Personal development. codeX is an intense, fast-moving journey.
 We help you work through the challenges that arise during the program and provide you with the tools for success in the working world.